Application and Eligibility

 Entering the Program

-If you are thinking about obtaining the minor degree upon graduation, see the director, William Jordan, even in your first year and even if your general plan of study tends more toward the sciences than the humanities.
+If you are thinking about obtaining the minor degree upon graduation, see the Director, even in your first year and even if your general plan of study tends more toward the sciences than the humanities.
 When you select your departmental major in the spring of your sophomore year, you can complete the minor application form.

 Students are welcome to join events, workshops, opportunities and offerings before their junior year, particularly those offered by the Junior Academy of the Program in Medieval Studies (such as coffee-hours, excursions, introductory seminars by the faculty, colloquia, film screenings, and group or individual visits to Special collections, Index of Medieval Art, or the Princeton Museum).
 To be added to the mailing list, contact Anna D’Elia.